Equal Employment Opportunity

 Employment discrimination is prohibited by law.

-The Office of Civil Rights (OCR) does not receive or investigate discrimination complaints.
-State employees may file discrimination complaints with one or all of the following entities:
+CalHR’s Equity and Accessibility Management Services Division (EAMSD) does not have the authority to receive or investigate discrimination complaints.
+State employees may file discrimination complaints with one or all of the following civil rights regulatory agencies:

 The Role of the EEO Officer

-Each state agency is responsible for implementing non-discrimination policies, procedures and practices and ensuring they are integrated into every aspect of employment.
-The appointing power of each agency shall appoint, at the managerial level, an EEO Officer whose primary role is to objectively monitor and assess agency personnel policies and practices, recommend administrative changes to prevent discrimination, and to continuously facilitate equal employment opportunity.
+Each state department is responsible for implementing non-discrimination policies, procedures and practices and ensuring they are integrated into every aspect of employment.
+The appointing power of each department shall appoint, at the managerial level, an EEO Officer whose primary role is to objectively monitor and assess agency personnel policies and practices, recommend administrative changes to prevent discrimination, and to continuously facilitate EEO.

 Relevant Resources: